Lawrence Nagymartoni

 Lawrence Nagymartoni (also Fraknói, Nagymartoni Lőrinc; died between 1340 and 1342) was a Hungarian nobleman and soldier in the first half of the 14th century.
 He served as ispán of Zaránd County from 1332 to 1338.

 Family

 He was born into the Nagymartoni (also known as Bajóti, and later Fraknói) family of Aragonese origin, as the younger son of Simon II, who functioned as ispán of Bars County between 1277 and 1278.
 Lawrence's elder brother was Paul (I), who served as Judge royal from 1328 to 1349.
 They cooperated closely together to express their political and military aspirations.
-They also had a sister, Clara, who get married to military commander Alexander Köcski.
+They also had a sister, Clara, who married military commander Alexander Köcski.

 Lawrence married Margaret Haschendorfer in 1325.
 She was a daughter of Austrian noble Wulfing I Haschendorfer, whose other daughter Elizabeth was the wife of Kónya Szécsényi.
 They had two sons, Nicholas (II) – also known as Nicholas "the German" – and Bartholomew (II), and a daughter Catherine, the wife of Emeric II Lackfi.